twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap07%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 93 He whose appetites are stilled, who is not absorbed in enjoyment, who has perceived void and unconditioned freedom (Nirvana), his path is difficult to understand, like that of birds in the air.

+   * - Cited from DLMBS [8]_
+     - | **DhP 93**
+       | Whose taints are completely removed, who is not attached to food,
+       | whose sphere is the void emancipation without attributes -
+       | his course is difficult to find out - like the path of the birds in the sky.
+[DLMBSFn-V093]_

 .. _Dhp094: